Security: a Many Pronged Word

 Security.
 This word has many meanings, depending on how you look at things.
-For some people security means that others should
+For some people security means that

-your system and determining what actions they can perform with it.
+who is using your system and determining what actions they can perform with it.
 Sometimes it means ensuring the

 data cannot be changed in transit.
-Here we will look at all the different meanings of security and discuss 10 rules you should always adhere
+Here we will look at all the different meanings of security and discuss 10

-- Security testing is different
+- Security Testing is Different

 - Applying STRIDE